Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Results

-To examine lifetime statistics of windy convection within each ensemble, for ever time $\tau$ at which a simulation undergoes a transition we calculate the fraction of simulations that survive longer than $\tau$. \Cref{fig:lifetimes}(a) shows these fractions plotted versus $\tau$, with a different data series for each $Ra$.
+To examine lifetime statistics of windy convection within each ensemble, for every time $\tau$ at which a simulation undergoes a transition, we calculate the fraction of simulations that survive longer than $\tau$. \Cref{fig:lifetimes}(a) shows these fractions plotted versus $\tau$, with a different data series for each $Ra$.
 Each plotted series is close to a straight line, and the vertical axis scale is logarithmic, so this indicates that the fractions decrease exponentially in time.
 Such exponential decrease suggests that the wind-to-roll transitions behave as a memoryless random process, as in most other studies of metastable turbulence recalled in the introduction.
 For a memoryless random process with mean lifetime $\tau_m$, the probability of a chosen ensemble member surviving past time $t$ is exactly $S(t)=e^{-t/\tau_m}$.
 The straight lines in \cref{fig:lifetimes}(a) show this $S(t)$ for the $\tau_m$ values estimated at the various $Ra$, meaning the lines have slopes of $-1/\tau_m$.
 Each $\tau_m$ is estimated simply as the average over all lifetimes $\tau$ in an ensemble, which is possible because we have run every simulation until it undergoes a transition.
 Estimating $\tau_m$ instead from the slope of the data in \cref{fig:lifetimes}(a) gives similar values, as reported in the appendix.

 \Cref{fig:lifetimes}(b) shows how the mean lifetimes $\tau_m$ vary with $Ra$.
 Both axes are logarithmic, so a linear trend corresponds to a power law scaling of $\tau_m$ with $Ra$.
 The best-fit line gives the scaling $\tau_m\approx c\,Ra^{4.05}$.
 Error bars plotted for each $\tau_m$ estimate are $\pm1.96\tau_m/\sqrt{N}$, which is the 95\% confidence interval for an $N$-member ensemble from an exponential random process \citep[cf.][]{avila2010transient}.
-The best-fit scaling exponent of $4.05$ is indistinguishable from 4, according to the 95\% confidence interval $\pm0.14$ that the MATLAB function {\tt confint} estimates from our $\tau_m$ values. \Cref{fig:lifetimes}(b) shows the line of this best-fit scaling law.
-The figure also shows the best-fit exponential curve, which clearly does not fit the data well, any any fits with double-exponential or divergent dependence on $Ra$ would be even worse.
+The best-fit scaling exponent of $4.05$ is indistinguishable from 4, according to the 95\% confidence interval $\pm0.14$ that the MATLAB function {\tt confint} estimates from our $\tau_m$ values. \Cref{fig:lifetimes}(b) shows the line of this best-fit scaling law, along with the curve of an exponential fit.
+The exponential curve clearly does not fit the data well, and any fits with double-exponential or divergent dependence on $Ra$ would be even worse.